-Lantern Night, a traditional event for women students, symbolizes the passing of responsibility from class to class with the passing of lighted lanterns from one class to another.
-Outstanding senior women are honored at this event.
+Lantern Night, a traditional event for women students, symbolizes the passing of responsibility from class to class with senior ball senior swing-out auditorium for one of the last events before graduation.
+A farewell address is given and it is followed by the election of alumni officers.